JohnGeraldMason/web_spiders/README.md

 Spyder
 ------
 - A Scrapy web scraper that collects links from a webpage, and then saves the link data to an Oracle backend.
   - Additionally, Spyder saves link data as a local json file (data.json).
+Saving data in in json format has many applications.
+In this case the json file will be used with the Link Visualizer below.

 Link Spyder Project